Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service is sized and offered based on volumes:

 - less than €1.000.000,00 in annual managed resource expenditure for Cloud resources.
-- every 5120 GB of managed RAM for on-premise or hybrid resources.
+- every 5 TB of managed RAM for on-premise or hybrid resources.

 #### Features and Advantages